starwolf0320/web3-interview-preparation/README.md

   <summary>Why are merkle trees so important in BTC?</summary>
     <ul>
       <li>
-        If Bitcoin didn’t have Merkle Trees, every node on the network would need to maintain a full copy of every transaction that has ever happened in Bitcoin
+        If Bitcoin didn’t have merkle trees, every node on the network would need to maintain a full copy of every transaction that has ever happened in Bitcoin
       </li>
     </ul>
 </details>